metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_en.md

 # Get the code

-* Go to the metasfresh repository at https://github.com/metasfresh/metasfresh and create your initial clone.
+* Go to the metasfresh repository at [https://github.com/metasfresh/metasfresh](https://github.com/metasfresh/metasfresh) and create your initial clone.
-Check the screenshot [developers/getting_started_initial_clone.png] for where to click.
+Particularly if you are new to git, we recommend installing _GitHub Desktop_ from [https://desktop.github.com/](https://desktop.github.com/) and then use the "Open in Desktop" option.
+Also note that we basically follow the "GitHub Flow" which is documented at [https://guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/).

-Particularly if you are new to git, we recommend installing _GitHub Desktop_ from https://desktop.github.com/ and then use the "Open in Desktop" option.
-Also note that we basically follow the "GitHub Flow" which is documented at https://guides.github.com/introduction/flow/.
+* ***Important note:*** In addition to the metasfresh repo, you will also need the [https://github.com/metasfresh/metasfresh-parent](https://github.com/metasfresh/metasfresh-parent) repo.

-* In addition to the metasfresh repo, you will also need the https://github.com/metasfresh/metasfresh-parent repo.
+It basically contains only one `pom.xml` file, but that file is very important to build any of the metasfresh code.
-It basically contains only one `pom.xml` file, but that file is very important to build any of the metasfresh code therefore, please also get a clone of this repository.
+Therefore, please also get a clone of this repository.

 As a sidenote: we recomment that you clone all the metasfresh repos to the same location.
 For this documentation, i'm using `C:\developement\repos`, so the individual repos' working copies are located at be `C:\developement\repos\metasfresh` and `C:\developement\repos\metasfres-parent` etc.